Xcas: History

 Xcas and Giac are open-source projects developed and written by Bernard Parisse and Renée De Graeve at the former Joseph Fourier University of Grenoble (now the Grenoble Alpes University), France since 2000.
-Xcas and Giac are based on experiences gained with Mr. Parisse's former project Erable.
+Xcas and Giac are based on experiences gained with Parisse's former project Erable.

 Pocket CAS and CAS Calc P11 utilize Giac.

 The system was also chosen by Hewlett-Packard as the CAS for their HP Prime calculator, which utilizes the Giac/Xcas 1.5.0 engine under a dual-license scheme.

-In 2013 the mathematical software Xcas was also integrated into GeoGebra's CAS view.
+In 2013, the mathematical software Xcas was also integrated into GeoGebra's CAS view.

 Use in education

-Since 2015 is Xcas used in the French education system.
-Xcas is also used in German universities, and also in Spain and Mexico and the University of North Carolina Wilmington as well as the University of New Mexico.
-Xcas is especially used for learning algebra.
+Since 2015, Xcas is used in the French education system.
+Xcas is also used in German universities, and in Spain and Mexico.
+It is also used at the University of North Carolina Wilmington and the University of New Mexico.
+Xcas is used in particular for learning algebra.